runloopai/typedoc-mintlify/PR_MERGE_STRATEGY.md

 #### Multiple Features/Fixes PR

-If your PR has multiple related changes, combine them:
+If your PR has multiple related changes, you can either:

+**Option 1: Combined scopes in header**

 ```
 feat(renderer,theme): improve type handling and MDX escaping